 • Context appropriateness: Training must match the role.
 A generic 30-minute e-learning module is insufficient for decision makers who select and take responsibility for AI systems.

 The AI literacy obligation is frequently underestimated because it does not impose high technical requirements.
-But it is already enforceable.
-And it applies to every organization that uses AI, regardless of the risk class of the system.
+But it is already enforceable, and national authorities began their oversight in August 2026.
+It applies to every organization that uses AI, regardless of the risk class of the system.
+The softened wording changes what you must achieve, not whether you must be able to show your work.
 More on the organizational implications can be found in the article works council & AI Literacy: The Organizational Questions.

 GPAI Obligations (since August 2025)